The effect of the cosmological constant on gravitational wave quadrupole signal: Introduction

 \section{Introduction}

+In the last decades, the cosmological and astrophysical observations have testified that the Universe is accelerating at late eras, see {\it e.g.} \cite{key-15}.
+This effect is indicated by {\it i.a.} the detailed study of the cosmological microwave background radiation\cite{key-12,key-13} and the gas fraction in X-ray luminous galaxy clusters \cite{key-14}.
+Among the potential models which describe the acceleration, most of the observations prefer the presence of Cold Dark Matter with positive cosmological constant.
+The $\Lambda CDM$ concordance model become our current cosmological picture.
+According to the present observations, the two dark components of the model account for ~95\% of the energy content of the Universe \cite{key-16}.

-The year 2016 has been very intense in the physic, the LIGO-Virgo collaboration has already detected two gravitational waves (GWs) \cite{key-4,key-23}.
-The detected waveforms fit to the current $\Lambda CDM$ cosmological model and to Einstein's prediction of GWs \cite{key-3}.
-This means that the physical quantities of detected GWs can be used in the study of perturbative effects, just like the cosmological constant $\Lambda$ and it opens an emerging research field of GW astronomy as well.
+The year 2016 has been very intense in gravitational physics, the LIGO-Virgo collaboration has announced the direct detection of gravitational waves (GWs) for the first time \cite{key-6,key-9} opening an emerging research field of GW astronomy.
+The observed waveforms also fit to the current $\Lambda CDM$ cosmological model and to Einstein's prediction of GWs \cite{key-8}.
+In consequence, the physical properties of the detected GWs can be used in the study of perturbative effects, just like the presence of a non-zero cosmological constant $\Lambda$ and its theoretical consequences \cite{key-9,key-16} as well.

-To study these small effects, especially the effect of $\Lambda$ we have two major methods.
+To study these small effects, especially the effect of $\Lambda$ one has two major methods.
 The first one is the gauge-invariant wave extraction method with the perturbative treatment of the metric tensor.
 In this approximation the $g_{\mu\nu}$ metric tensor can be written as the sum of the flat metric and a perturbatively consistent $h_{\mu\nu}$ term which contains the cosmological constant.
 The other is the investigation of the component of the Weyl tensor, the so-called tetrad formalism.
-Both methods provided relevant improvements in this field \cite{key-15,key-19}.
+Both methods provided relevant improvements in this field \cite{key-2,key-5}.

+In the case of the metric perturbation treatment the leading effect in order to reach a physically significant coordinate system is the Friedmann--Robertson--Walker coordinate transformation which involves $\mathcal{O}(\sqrt{\Lambda})$ terms.
+For a consistent linearization of the Einstein equations the so-called $\Lambda$ gauge is used which results other coordinate transformation involving $\mathcal{O}(\Lambda)$ terms.
+The resulting equations of motion can be rewritten order by order of $\Lambda$ which also generates $\mathcal{O}(\Lambda)$ terms.
+Due to the modified gauge condition, there is no further symmetry to reduce the degrees of freedom, so massive excitation will appear at the same $\mathcal{O}(\Lambda)$ order.

 This paper is organized as follows.
-In section \ref{sec:2} the key ideas of the linearization method are discussed, including the gauge fixing process.
-In section 3 the effects of the non-zero $\Lambda$ on the quadrupole signal are derived and its influence by different distances are analyzed.
+In Sec. \ref{sec:2} the key ideas of the linearization method are discussed, including the gauge fixing process.
+In Sec.
+3 the effects of a non-zero $\Lambda$ on the quadrupole signal are derived and, in particular, its dependence on different distance scales are analyzed.
+Sec.
+4 contains the summary of our results.